-When Things Don’t Fall Apart was awarded the British International Studies Association International Political Economy Book Prize and the 2019 International Studies Association International Political Economy Best Book Award.
+When Things Don’t Fall Apart won the 2018 British International Studies Association International Political Economy Book Prize and the 2019 International Studies Association International Political Economy Best Book Award.

 “This clear and passionate argument that ‘productive incoherence’ is transforming the global financial system challenges believers in all kinds of ‘isms’—and provides a source of optimism in otherwise dark times.”

 —Jayati Ghosh, Professor of Economics, Jawaharlal Nehru University, New Delhi; Executive Secretary, International Development Economics Associates

 “How do you know a change when you see it?
 We like to see big bangs that lead to big changes.
 But life moves in increments.
 Recognizing this, Ilene Grabel has produced a lens for us that sees incoherence and discontinuity, not as noise, but assignal.
 And as evidence that when agents make changes to their institutional context locally, they effect changes that matter globally.
 Grabel shows us why institutional and ideational incoherence is the raw material of change.”

 —Mark Blyth, Eastman Professor of Political Economy, The Watson Institute for International and Public Affairs, Brown University